Zabanaa/night-city/ubuntu.md

-mutt (create the folders and download the .muttrc config) irrssi haxor-news unity-tweak-tool
+mutt (create the folders and download the .muttrc config and account config files - with all the passwords and that) irrssi haxor-news unity-tweak-tool